Nursing Book Review

 - If the book stands amongst the rest, then endorse it giving motives behind your endorsement, if your approval is plain without reasons to specify it.

-- Add writer’s information and what he or she is known for, his authorizations amongst other things that add value to the person of the writer.
+- Add the writer’s information and what he or she is known for, his authorizations amongst other things that add value to the person of the writer.

 - Have in mind the potential reader of the summarized outlook.
-Whether the author is the owner of a library who would like to restock or a parent who would want to select children’s book.
+Whether the author is the owner of a library who would like to restock or a parent who would want to select a children’s book.
 The outlook must meet the demand of the potential reader.